Contact

 Biography

-Connie Chappel is a multidisciplinary artist based on Treaty 1 territory, in Winnipeg, Canada.
-She uses photography, sculptural assemblage and installation to explore correlations between the natural world, human life, inanimate objects, and the cycles of life and death, growth and decay.
-Her life experiences inform her art practice.
+Connie Chappel is a multidisciplinary artist living on Treaty 1 Territory in Winnipeg, Canada.
+She uses photography, sculptural assemblage and installation to unearth correlations between the natural world, human life and inanimate objects.
+Her work contemplates narratives about cycles of life and death, growth and decay.
 She holds a BFA - 1st class honours from the University of Manitoba School of Art, Winnipeg.

 Artist Statement

-I am grateful for the opportunity to live, work and gather my materials on Treaty 1 Territory and on the ancestral lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples and in the Red River Métis Homeland.
-I am also grateful for the fresh water I drink and use that is sourced from Shoal Lake 40 First Nation.
+I am grateful for the opportunity to live, work and gather my materials on Treaty 1 Territory, the ancestral lands of Anishinaabeg, Ininiwak, Anishininwak, Dakota Oyate, and Denésuline, and the National Homeland of the Red River Métis.
+I am also grateful for the fresh water I drink and use that is sourced from Shoal Lake 40 First Nation on Treaty 3 Territory and electricity that comes from multiple Treaty Territories.